verekia/blitz-app-steps/01-system-setup/README.md

 - **Run `blitz -v`** to check if Blitz is installed globally.
 If not, **run `npm i -g blitz`** or **`yarn global add blitz`**

 This guide was made with Blitz `0.30.4`

-- **Position your terminal in your workspace directory** from which we'll create the project in a new subdirectory.

 ## Git repository